 This information is a summary.
 Always seek medical attention if you’re concerned you may be experiencing a medical emergency.

 To treat your abdominal pain and loss of appetite, your doctor will try to identify and address their underlying cause.
 They’ll likely start by asking you about your symptoms and medical history.
 They’ll want to know about the quality of your pain.
-They’ll also ask about when it started, what makes the pain worse or better, and whether or not you have other symptoms.
+They’ll also ask about when it started, what makes the pain worse or better, and whether you have other symptoms.

 They may also ask if you’ve taken a new medication, consumed spoiled food, been around anyone with similar symptoms, or traveled to another country.
 In some cases, your doctor may also order blood, urine, stool, or imaging tests to check for potential causes.